 • You start remembering the past when you were still an addict.

-• You stop attending support group meetings.
+• You stop attending alcohol help group meetings.

 • Reaching out again to ex-drinking companions.

 • You are thinking of tasting your liquor again.

 • Ignoring people who help you stay sober.

 • Rejection of constructive criticism.